redhat-openstack/website/source/uncategorized/instack-faq.html.md

 ## How do I delete the Overcloud?

 There are delete scripts included with the instack-undercloud package If you want to delete an overcloud and reset the environment to a state where you can deploy another overcloud.
-Then follow these steps:
+These steps only work if you used `instack-deploy-overcloud` to deploy the overcloud.

 1. While logged into the undercloud node export the required variables into your shell in order to use the CLI tools for the undercloud and overcloud.
 If you copied the stackrc file into your home directory at the end of the undercloud installation, simply source that file.
 Alternatively, you can use the following command directly to set the needed environment variables.